microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Specifying FTP credentials_

-1. Locate the **FTP/Deployment username** and **FTP hostname** values.
+1. Locate the **FTP/deployment username** and **FTP hostname** values.
 Hover the mouse cursor over the FTP hostname and click the **Copy** button that appears on the right to copy the hostname to the clipboard.

     ![The FTP username and hostname](Images/deploy-getftpstrings.png)

     _The FTP username and hostname_

-1. Open a Windows File Explorer window and paste the FTP hostname value into the address box at the top of the window.
+1. Open a File Explorer window and paste the FTP hostname value into the address box at the top of the window.
 Then press **Enter**.

     ![Entering the FTP hostname in File Explorer](Images/deploy-windowsenterftphostname.png)